EasyGraphQL/easygraphql/src/docs/001-easygraphql-tester/002-usage.md

 + Pass as first argument, the query/mutation to mock to `.mock(query/mutation)`.
 + The second argument is required **if it is a mutation**, it must be an object with the fields of the input

+The result will have top level fields, it means that the result will be an object with a property that is going to be the name (top level field) of the query or alias with the mocked result.

 ### Mock example
 ```js